Cybersecurity training

 Review the Specialized Cybersecurity Programs we talked about above.

-TEDtalks about Cybersecurity
+TEDtalks about cybersecurity

 If you enjoy watching detailed and entertaining videos from tech experts, these TEDtalks about Cybersecurity are exactly what you need.